adityasharma7/trips-dashboard/README.md

 3. Go to the trips-dashboard directory using command: `cd trips-dashboard`
 4. Run following command to download dependencies
     `npm i`
-5. To run the app in browser use the command: `npm run start`
+5. To run the app in browser use the command: `npm run start` (App will be available at http://localhost:3000/)
-5. To build the app in browser use the command: `npm run build`
+5. To build the app use the command: `npm run build`

 ## Dockerfile